DA: Captive siblings limited to one meal a day, one shower a year

 “In more than 20 years as a prosecutor in Riverside County, this is one of the most disturbing cases I've seen,” Hestrin said.
 “We are fully prepared to seek justice in this case and to do so in a way that protects all of these victims from further harm.”

-Lawyers for the Turpins entered not guilty pleas to more than three dozen charges that could send the couple to prison for 94 years to life, NBC News reported.
+Lawyers for the Turpins entered not guilty pleas to more than three dozen charges that could send the couple to prison for 94 years to life, CNN reported.
 Bail was set at $12 million.

 The Turpins were arrested Sunday after Riverside County Sheriff’s deputies said they found several children “shackled to their beds with chains and padlocks in dark and foul-smelling surroundings.”